rupshabagchi/frontend-dev-setup/README.md

 ### <a name="stack"></a>Stack

-I use MERN stack a lot lately, i.e. Mongo db, Express, React and Nodejs.
-I have also worked with MEAN (Mongo, Express, Angular, Node) and SPRINGin the past.
+I use **MERN** stack a lot lately, i.e. Mongo db, Express, React and Nodejs.
+I have also worked with MEAN (Mongo, Express, Angular, Node) and SPRING MVC in the past.
+To handle state management issues with React, I use **Redux**.

 ### <a name="cms"></a>CMS